edaehn/bitsgalore.github.io/_posts/2014-11-13-Demise-Of-Dutch-Blogosphere.md

 comment_id: 39
 ---

 Back in 2006, Dutch weblog [Sargasso](http://sargasso.nl/) started following the activity of about 260 Dutch blogs that were active at the time, mainly by looking at the frequency of new postings. <!-- more --> Earlier this week Sargasso [published an update of the the status of these blogs in 2014](http://sargasso.nl/battle-blogs-war-lost/).
-They summarised the results of their analysis with this fascinating visualisation:
+They summarised the results of their analysis with this fascinating visualisation[^1]:

-<iframe width="435" height="670" src="http://sargasso.nl/wp-content/uploads/2014/11/botb2014b.htm"></iframe>
+<iframe width="415" scrolling="no" height="620" frameborder="0" src="https://sargasso.nl/wp-content/uploads/2014/11/botb2014b.htm"></iframe>

 Each block in the figure represents one blog, where the color and the number of dots indicate how often new postings appear.
 Here's the legend: